Skip to content

 Amazon Ads data (Sponsored Products / Brands / Display, DSP, AMC) is ingested into the PULSEAD schema and surfaced through the six semantic analysts.
 This is the default, automatic path — see the data model for what’s covered and how current it is (refreshed nightly).

-Off-Amazon — eight channels, via manual upload
+Off-Amazon — eight channels, mixed ingestion

 Pulsy can also analyze off-Amazon advertising, across eight channels: